-General Taxes are set up on the General Tax tab.
+General Taxes are set up on the General tab under Settings > Tax Group Settings.
 Tax Groups A, B, C, and D are designated for General Taxes.

-- Decide which Tax Group you’ll assign.
-We suggest filling in the first available Tax Group.
-For example, fill in Tax Group A before Tax Group B.
+- Select a Tax Group to assign.
+Best practice is to configure the first available group.
+For example, configure Group A before Group B.

-- Customize Tax Group names by clicking on a generic label name and typing in a name.
+- Customize Tax Group names by selecting a generic label name and entering a new name in the pop-up, then tap OK.
 For example, change “Tax Group A” to “FL State PB County”.

 - Additional Tax Groups can be created by filling in tax rates for each group (i.e. Group B, Group C…)